ObaraOrg/obara_lab/README.md

 ## Setup the remote python environment

-**NOTE:** `python` version must be at least **3.7.13** (this is also the latest version the cluster can use by compiling it, i presume it 3.8 can be copied after compilation of a different machine but I haven't tried it, TSUBAME can do higher).
+**NOTE:** `python` version must be at least **3.7.13** (this is also the latest version the cluster can use by compiling it, I presume it can handle py3.8 if it can be copied after compilation from a different machine but I haven't tried it, TSUBAME can do higher).

 **There are two choices:**
   1. Installing `python` on the TSUBAME (version 3.8.3)